mike-gimelfarb/mike-gimelfarb.github.io/_projects/ccnn.md

         "name": "Michael Gimelfarb",
         "url": "http://mike-gimelfarb.github.io"
     },
-    "description": "<p>cascade-correlation-neural-networks is a general framework for cascade correlation architectures in Python with wrappers to keras, tensorflow and sklearn.</p>"
+    "description": "<p>The cascade-correlation-neural-networks package provides a general framework for building and training constructive feed-forward neural networks such as the Cascade-Correlation (CCNN) architecture in Python, which dynamically adds hidden units to the network during training.
+The package also includes wrappers for TensorFlow, Keras, Scipy, and Scikit-learn, and supports custom topologies, training algorithms, and loss functions.</p>"
   }
 ---